metrodroid/metrodroid/src/main/java/com/codebutler/farebot/transit/nextfare/README.md

 # Cubic Nextfare

-This implements some base fare reader capability for Cubic Nextfare.
+This implements some base fare reader capability for Cubic Nextfare on Mifare Classic.

 This is used by Go card (South East Queensland) and Transit Access Pass (Los Angeles).